-Strengths Challenges Relevance to InnovAfrica Started a SACCO through which members are able to make savings and access credit services to bridge the credit gap.
+Strengths Challenges Relevance to InnovAfrica Strengths Started a SACCO through which members are able to make savings and access credit services to bridge the credit gap.
 Partnered with Kenya Commercial Bank (KCB) and Equity Bank to ensure easy access to funding.
-Climate change impacts (such as drought), Limited market access due to interference by brokers particularly on pricing poor road infrastructure thus affecting milk transportation and distribution, Inadequate capital for expansion and Capacity gaps on dairy farming The cooperative anticipate that their members and staff will acquire critical knowledge towards developing the dairy sector in their region through increased availability of quality forages.
+Chattenges Climate change impacts (such as drought), Limited market access due to interference by brokers particularly on pricing poor road infrastructure thus affecting milk transportation and distribution, Inadequate capital for expansion and Relevance to InnovAfrica The cooperative anticipate that their members and staff will acquire critical knowledge towards developing the dairy sector in their region through increased availability of quality forages.
 Lead to increased milk production and higher income.

-v) Kakuyuni Dairy Cooperative
+Capacity gaps on dairy farming v) Kakuyuni Dairy Cooperative